Out of the box, the way to sort items in WordPress is to affect the…

-Once you’re set up, you can go to the Content tab to see all of your custom post types in acton.
-You will see that pages are listed out, and for each you can either “View” or “Edit” them.
+Once you’re set up, you can go to the Content tab to see all of your custom post types in action.
+You will see that pages are listed out, and for each, you can either “View” or “Edit” them.
 Below this will be a list of your other custom post types.
-Rather then show each post for each post type, they are shown as uber groups, which you can click on to drill down further.
-For each, you can also manage categories, tags, and add a new post right from the this menu.
+Rather than show each post for each post type, they are shown as uber groups, which you can click on to drill down further.
+For each, you can also manage categories, tags, and add a new post right from this menu.

 Basically, Hierarchy keeps things tightly grouped and organized.
 This is version 1.0 for the plugin, and I am sure there are improvements on the way.

 This is the plugin’s first release, but it works very well.
 It is managed by Jonathan Christopher, who has been behind some pretty solid plugins, SearchWP for example.
 If you’re looking for help with the plugin, you can visit the support forums, and Jonathan will be more then happy to assist.